 abstinence, while being treated on this study.

-is willing to sign a written informed consent document according to institutional
+consent and is willing to sign a written informed consent document according to

-- Steroids: If patient is on corticosteroids, the dose must be stable or decreasing for
+o Stratum 1: If patient is on corticosteroids, the dose must be stable or

 - Systemic Illness: Patients with any clinically significant unrelated systemic illness